premail/premail/README.md

 browser open to this page.

 If you don't want to continuously watch your files, use `gulp build`, or just `gulp` instead.
-Again using the `postmodern` example, that would be `gulp build -d postmodern`.
+Again using the "postmodern" example, that would be `gulp build -d postmodern`.
 This will create the `index.html` file and then stop.